sarahwolf32/Language-Model-RNN/README.md

 * Fergai
 * Siltion

-Real Pokemon names (for comparison):
+For comparison, here are some real Pokemon names:
 * Yanmega
 * Leafeon
 * Glaceon